MelnychenkoM/LLM-benchmark-dataset/README.md

 # Pocket dataset benchmark
-Benchmark dataset published in the paper Leveraging **Large Language Models for Literature-Driven Prioritization of Protein Binding Pockets** (LINK).
-Contains articles with human-annotated protein binding sites.
+This repository contains the code and benchmark dataset associated with the paper **Leveraging Large Language Models for Literature-Driven Prioritization of Protein Binding Pockets**.

 ![](workflow.jpg)